andersonmolter1/LTG-RC-Car/README.md

 Once the flash is complete, open up notepad and hit space once.
 Then save this file, however, name the file ssh and click all files in the file type selector.

 Next we need to create our wpf_supplicant.conf file which will allow our Raspberry Pi to connect to our Wifi or hotspot network.
 Open up notepad again and copy and paste the text below.
 If your network is not listed, add in your network name and password in the open option.
+Once you have named this file wpa_supplicant.conf and selected the All Files option, you may save this file.
+Drag and drop these files onto your boot drive.

 ```
 country=US